RepoReapers/reaper/README.md

 be added.

-In order for an attribute to be executed, it must be listed under the `attribtues` key in the configuration file.
+In order for an attribute to be executed, it must be listed under the `attributes` key in the configuration file.

 An example entry looks like the following: